Co-founder and Ruby Engineer at RankTracker

 13.6.
 How to build an online store using React and Rails - Part 1

 13.7.
 How to build an online store using React and Rails - Part 2

 13.8.
 How to make a React UI for Gmail

 Learn from videos, tutorials and challenges on topics including React, Ruby on Rails, React Native, Redux and more

-Get this course only for a one-off fee
+Get lifetime access to this course for a one-time fee